vuppalaravikanth/DevOps/Linux/PasswordlessLogin.md

 ```
 ssh root@134.122.120.216
 ```
-This time it asks for password (We assume there is no prior configuration for Passwordless login)
+This time it asks for password (We assume there is no prior configuration for passwordless login)

 #### Step 1: Make public/private key pair
 Generate the key pair in the source system